-Figure 2: Indices of abundance accepted for the two TRE 1 stocks. (a) Bay of Plenty standardised bottom trawl CPUE produced from CELR, TCEPR and TCER data forms rolled-up to the trip level, (b) East Northland to Hauraki Gulf standardised bottom trawl CPUE produced from TCPER/TCER data forms rolled-up to the trip level.
+Figure 2: Indices of abundance accepted for the two TRE 1 stocks. (a) Bay of Plenty standardised bottom trawl CPUE produced from CELR, TCEPR, and TCER data forms rolled-up to the trip level, (b) East Northland to Hauraki Gulf standardised bottom trawl CPUE produced from TCEPR/TCER data forms rolled-up to the trip level.
 Note that for each stock it is the combined index which is accepted as an index of abundance.

-Patterns seen in the time-series of catch at-age data from TRE 1 suggest that the Bay of Plenty and East Northland regions of TRE are likely to constitute two biological sub-stocks (McKenzie et al in prep).
-An age-based total catch-history assessment model for the Bay of Plenty trevally sub-stock was unable to achieve plausible assessment results when both the aerial sightings and bottom trawl CPUE abundance indices were fitted or when the model was fitted to the aerial sightings index on its own (McKenzie et al in prep).
-The model was, however, able to achieve plausible estimates for B0 when the aerial index was excluded, achieving acceptable fits to both the Bottom trawl CPUE and the bottom trawl age-composition data (McKenzie et al in prep).
-The Working Group accepted that the bottom-trawl-index-only model provided a basis for a future assessment of the Bay of Plenty sub-stock; and also recommended that the aerial sightings index should be dropped from future Bay of Plenty assessments due to inconsistency with the other observational data in the model, i.e. catch history, catch at-age, bottom trawl CPUE.
-The Working Group recommended that assessments for the TRE 1 east Northland and Bay of Plenty sub-stocks should be undertaken, after the next catch-at-age study for TRE 1 had been completed.
+Patterns seen in the time-series of catch at-age data from TRE 1 suggest that the Bay of Plenty and East Northland regions are likely to constitute two biological sub-stocks (McKenzie et al 2015).
+An age-based total catch-history assessment model for the Bay of Plenty trevally sub-stock was unable to achieve plausible assessment results when both the aerial sightings and bottom trawl CPUE abundance indices were fitted or when the model was fitted to the aerial sightings index on its own (McKenzie et al 2015).
+The model was, however, able to achieve plausible estimates for $B{\theta}$ when the aerial index was excluded, achieving acceptable fits to both the bottom trawl CPUE and the bottom trawl age-composition data (McKenzie et al 2015).
+The working group accepted that the bottom-trawl-index-only model provided a basis for a future assessment of the Bay of Plenty sub-stock; and also recommended that the aerial sightings index should be dropped from future Bay of Plenty assessments due to inconsistency with the other observational data in the model, i.e., catch history, catch at-age, and bottom trawl CPUE.
+The working group recommended that assessments for the TRE 1 east Northland and Bay of Plenty substocks should be undertaken, after completion of the next catch-at-age study for TRE 1.